PDavid/aTunes/README.md

 ## License

-This project is licensed under the GNU General Public License version 2.0 (GPLv2).
+This project is licensed under the GNU General Public License version 2.0 (GPLv2) - see the [LICENSE](LICENSE) file for details.

 ## Authors